amorris6/Level-Up/DEVELOPMENT.md

 Work-around right now is making ofApp (the class?!?) a friend, but I'm not a fan.
 Hopefully can find something better soon.
 Added stock rpg stats in like atk, def, crit_chance, health.
 Also created player sprite.
 First off, it's an abomination.
 Secondly, had to add a ton of magic numbers in so that it fits the whole player.rect.
+Third, memory problem is gone.
+Made the sprite an ofImage*.
+Don't delete it despite making a new ofImage.
+I'm not saying that two wrongs make a right, I'm just saying that the evidence is pointing towards that conclusion.
 Need to add explanatory comments.
 Also added total exp and increased exp during "battles"

 **11/30/2019**